alex-vasiliu/iOS-portfolio/README.md

 <details>
   <summary><b>More details about technologies used</b></summary>

-  * Fully written in Swift
-  * MVVM design pattern with Service-Oriented architecture
   * SwiftFormat for code formatting
-  * Nuke for image loading and caching
-  * Phone number Login with SMS verification code
+  * Apple, Google and Phone number Login with SMS verification code
-  * Calendar for events
-  * Keychain to store user credentials and sensitive data
-  * Data sources independent from ViewControllers
-  * REST API alongside Postman, Insomnia, Docker and pgAdmin
+  * REST API alongside Postman
-  * Local notifications and Push Notifications with Firebase
+  * Local notifications and Push Notifications
-  * MapKit and CoreLocation alongside Google Maps API for geotargeting, geocoding and reverse geocoding
-  * Realtime Messaging using Pusher
+  * Fund account with Credit Card or Apple Pay
+  * Track user activity with Analytics
-  * Networking Layer using Alamofire
+  * Deep Linking using Branch.io
-  * UnitTest for algorithms and REST API
+  * biometric authentication with Face and Touch ID
+  * Share and invite with message or email

 </details>
 <br>